MValeResearch/Ethical-AI-Frameworks/annotated-evidence-base/master-citation-list.md

 **VI.
 CONSCIOUSNESS FRAMEWORKS**

+- Barrett, A. B., & Mediano, P. A. M. (2019).
+The Φ measure of integrated information is not well-defined for general physical systems.
+Journal of Consciousness Studies, 26(1–2): 11–20. https://doi.org/10.48550/arXiv.1902.04321

+**What it shows:** This paper identifies mathematical limitations in the Φ measure from Integrated Information Theory, demonstrating decomposition issues and problems in calculating causal power for general physical systems.
+The critique highlights that IIT's primary metric fails to meet basic mathematical standards when applied broadly, requiring more careful and context-specific application of integration measures.

+**Supports:** While IIT's specific Φ metric has formal limitations, the underlying principle—that consciousness correlates with integrated information—can be evaluated through alternative, more mathematically rigorous frameworks applicable to both biological and artificial systems.
+The paper's critical refinement emphasizes that proper measures of integration can be developed for any physical system capable of information processing, supporting substrate-independent consciousness metrics that work equally for brains and AI.

+**Destabilizes objection:** "Integrated Information Theory proves consciousness requires biological integration."
+The paper shows IIT's current formulation is problematic even for biological systems, suggesting that better mathematical frameworks are needed that can apply more rigorously across diverse substrates rather than privileging biological implementation.

+**Tags:** #integrated-information-theory-critique #consciousness-metrics #mathematical-rigor #substrate-agnostic-measurement

 ## B. Global Workspace Theory (GWT)

 **Dehaene, S., & Naccache, L. (2001).
 Towards a cognitive neuroscience of consciousness: basic evidence and a workspace framework.
 Cognition, 79(1-2), 1–37.** [**https://doi.org/10.1016/s0010-0277(00)00123-2**](https://doi.org/10.1016/s0010-0277%2800%2900123-2)